Danube: Tourism

 Important tourist and natural spots along the Danube include the Wachau Valley, the Nationalpark Donau-Auen in Austria, Gemenc in Hungary, the Naturpark Obere Donau in Germany, Kopački rit in Croatia, Iron Gate in Serbia and Romania, the Danube Delta in Romania, and the Srebarna Nature Reserve in Bulgaria.

 Also, leisure and travel cruises on the river are of significance.
 Besides the often frequented route between Vienna and Budapest, some ships even go from Passau in Germany to the Danube Delta and back.
 During the peak season, more than 70 cruise liners are in use on the river, while the traffic-free upper parts can only be discovered with canoes or boats.

-The Danube region is not only culturally and historically of importance, but also due to its fascinating landmarks and sights important for the regional tourism industry.
+The Danube region is not only culturally and historically of importance, but also important for the regional tourism industry due to its fascinating landmarks and sights.
 With its well established infrastructure regarding cycling, hiking, and travel possibilities, the region along the Danube attracts every year an international clientele.
 In Austria alone, there are more than 14 million overnight stays and about 6.5 million arrivals per year.

 The Danube Banks in Budapest are a part of Unesco World Heritage sites, they can be viewed from a number of sightseeing cruises offered in the city.

 The Danube Bend is also a popular tourist destination.